 In some cases, this could lead to being ostracized or denied privileges, services, and much-needed support from within the organization or family structure.

 This is a hard question, and sometimes the answer is not easy.
 A great deal depends on the circumstances, the support you have, or if the relationship is in good standing.
 If the elephant is immoral or illegal, it will hinder your own personal morals and values.

 You may even have to weigh if you want to invite legal problems for someone else’s behavior.
 Your own values will drive your decision on what you think should be done.

-As a leader, you should strive to build an organizational culture that the elephant is discussed.
-Staff knows that if you’re the cause of the frustration due to poor behavior, lack of commitment, or dishonesty, it will be openly discussed either publicly or behind closed doors.
+As a leader, you should strive to build an organizational culture in which the elephant is discussed.
+The staff knows that if you’re the cause of the frustration due to poor behavior, lack of commitment, or dishonesty, it will be openly discussed either publicly or behind closed doors.
 They must know and understand there will be “no thin skin allowed.”
 Most importantly, this also applies to leaders when applying this type of open communication.

-Leaders must be open to honest feedback, bad news, or risk being seen as a hypocrite.
+Leaders must be open to honest feedback and bad news or risk being seen as a hypocrite.

 Acknowledge the Elephant